Hamja Ahsan

-Hamja Ahsan is an radical left wing artist, writer, curator and activist.
+Hamja Ahsan (born 17 March 1981) is a radical left wing artist, writer, curator and activist.
 A multi-disciplinary artist, his practice has involved conceptual writing, building archives, performance, video, sound and making zines.
-Reoccurring themes have been explorations around state crime, contemporary Islamophobia, repression of civil liberties under the War on Terror, and prison solidarity.
+His work explores state crime, contemporary Islamophobia, repression of civil liberties under the war on terror, and prison solidarity, among other themes.

-Hamja is the author of Shy Radicals: The Antisystemic Politics of the Militant Introvert, published by Book Works in 2017, currently in its fourth edition run.
-In Shy Radicals, he argues that shy people are oppressed and presents a constitution for Aspergistan, a state for shy people.
+Hamja is the author of Shy Radicals: The Antisystemic Politics of the Militant Introvert, published by Book Works in 2017.

-In 2019, he was awarded the Grand Prize at the thirty-third Ljubljana Biennial of Graphic Arts for the artwork 'Aspergistan Referendum' based on Shy Radicals.
-Hamja was selected as a participating artist for Documenta fifteen.
-Hamja lives and works in London.
+In 2019, he was awarded the Grand Prize at the thirty-third Ljubljana Biennial of Graphic Arts for the artwork "Aspergistan Referendum" based on Shy Radicals.
+Hamja exhibited work at Documenta fifteen.

-Early life
+Life

 Ahsan was born in London in 1981 to Bengali Muslim parents.
 He grew up in Tooting and Mitcham and attended Graveney Secondary School.
 In 2005, Hamja attend Central St. Martin's and completed a BA Fine Art, receiving a first.
 He was taught by Anne Tallentire.
 He then completed an MA in Critical Writing and Curatorial Practice at Chelsea College of Arts.

+Hamja lives and works in London.

 Shy Radicals

 In 2017, Hamja Ahsan's book Shy Radicals: The Antisystemic Politics of the Militant Introvert was published by Book Works.
-A work of speculative fiction that conjures a radical new structuring of the world, defined by 'extrovert supremacy' and a global resistance of shy and introvert activism.
-A manifesto for a 'Black Panthers' like party but for shy people as Ahsan describes.
-The book has quietly and increasingly being recognised as a significant literary achievement, with its readership represented across the world and the book also appearing on numerous university reading lists.
-Hamja has been invited to do readings or teach modules on his work across the United Kingdom, Europe and North America.
+Shy Radicals is a work of speculative fiction that conjures a new structuring of the world defined by "extrovert supremacy" and a global resistance of shy and introvert activism.
+Ahsan has described the text as a manifesto for a Black Panther-like party for shy people.
+The book currently in its fourth edition.

-The book is taught at Ivy League level on curriculum Neurodiversity, Politics and Culture at Brown University.
+Hamja has been invited to do readings or teach modules on his work across the United Kingdom, Europe and North America, and the book has been taught in university classes on subjects such as neurodiversity (Brown University) and utopias (Queen Mary University of London.

-In 2020, Shy Radicals was adapted into a short film, produced by Ridley Scott's film company, Black Dog Films and directed by Tom Dream.
+In 2020, Shy Radicals was adapted into a short film, produced by Ridley Scott's Black Dog Films and directed by Tom Dream.

-Art and Curatorial Practice
+Art and curatorial practice

-Hamja has been an artist, writer, curator and cultural organiser since the early 2000's.
+Hamja has been an artist, writer, curator and cultural organiser since the early 2000s.

 He is the co-founder of the DIY Cultures Zine Festival in 2013.
 He has presented art projects at the NY Art Book Fair at MOMA PS1; Tate Modern, London; Gwangju Biennale; Shanaakht festival, Karachi; and Ujazdowski Castle Centre for Contemporary Art (CCA) in Warsaw and was a resident artist at Jan van Eyck Academie in Maastricht in 2020–21.

+In 2019, he was awarded the Grand Prize at the thirty-third Ljubljana Biennial of Graphic Arts for the artwork 'Aspergistan Referendum' based on Shy Radicals.
+Hamja was selected as a participating artist for Documenta fifteen.

+Radical Chicken, his current project, is invested in a critical reading of fried chicken stalls and fried chicken as a critical object to understand spaces for community gathering globally.